-A Step-By-Step Guide to Applying Fake Eyelashes Like a ProJanuary 06, 2022
+A Step-By-Step Guide to Applying Fake Eyelashes Like a ProFebruary 10, 2023

 The first step to applying fake lashes doesn’t actually involve any falsies.
 “I like to start with a light coat of mascara,” says Gonzalez.
 This helps the lash strip blend with your real lashes better.
 She calls it “camouflage” for falsies.
-One of our favorites is the L’Oréal Paris Air Volume Mega Mascara for it’s lightweight formula that’s easily blendable with faux lashes.
+One of our favorites is the L’Oréal Paris Telescopic Lift Washable Mascara for its ultra-lengthening and lifting formula that will blend well with faux lashes.

 Once your eyelashes are the proper size, it’s time to apply the glue.
 You can either brush a light coating of glue directly onto the lash strip or apply a dab of glue to the back of your hand and run the strip through it.
 No matter which method you choose, just be sure you don’t glob on too much product.
 Lightly blow on the glue until it becomes less wet and more tacky (this usually takes about 30 seconds), then you’re ready to apply.
 Gonzalez’s favorite glue is the KISS Lash Couture Strip Lash Adhesive in Black.

 Now time for the tricky part — application.
 “Staring downward into a mirror, place the lashes and push with your fingers as close to the root of your lash,” says Gonzalez.
 Looking down is key here as it will help you get the fake lash strip as close to your real lash line as possible.
 You might also consider using a pair of eyelash tweezers, which can help you push the strip directly on the lash line.

 How to Make Fake Eyelashes Look Real